lulzzz/identityservice/README.md

 Identity Service is used to provide single-sign-on and protect Web APIs in an ASP.NET Core application.
 An intuitive web UI dashboard is used to carry out configuration tasks for identity and authorization.

+# Why use RCL Images

+RCL docker images are easy to install in Microsoft Azure Container Services (AKS).
+We provide helm charts for all our images, which makes it easy to intall and update the docker packages.

 ## Features

 * Single-Sign-On (SSO) using OpenID connect